nslee333/dev-folder/weather_app/project_notes.md

   - Extract components?
   - Extract functions?

-- Stopped specifically at seeing if I can use useContext to pass state from one component to another.
+- I wonder if I can useContext to bring state down to the settings component, modify it, and pass it back up.

+Might be able to pass multiple readState, setState using value ={readState, setState}